LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

 - There will be a referral page to let users manage the referral status.

 - Users can send messages to let job seekers know the reason not to refer (humanization）

 - If users believe these job seekers will be good candidates, they can start a deeper conversation with job seekers even if they are not connected.

 - Employees can get a quick view of job seekers’ experience and all the information they need from job seekers without viewing job seekers’ full profiles.

 - Keep in touch with job seekers to get feedback from their interview experience, etc

 4 How might we make the new experience fit the current experience without changing or decreasing the current user experience?

 Ok, so the only thing that I don’t want to do is make LinkedIn unLinkedIn.
 I need to study and understand the current LinkedIn user experience to ensure the whole system’s referral flow fits.

 I spent time studying LinkedIn’s brand, noting the colors, language, and typography to ensure the experience I was proposing fit seamlessly with the current experience.
-During this, I start to create the user flow that might fit in for the current experience.
+During this, I start to create the user flow that might fit the current experience.